-- Cache Dependency Use external information to determine the state of data stored in a cache. - Composite View Combine individual views into a composite representation. - Exception Shielding Filter exception data that should not be exposed to external systems or users. - Façade Implement a unified interface to a set of operations to provide a simplified reduce coupling between systems. - Front Controller Consolidate request handling by channeling all requests through a single handler object, which can be modified at runtime with decorators. - Model View Controller Separate the user interface code into three separate units; Model (data), View (interface), and Presenter (processing logic), with a focus on the View.
-Two variations on this pattern include Passive View and Supervising Controller, which define how the View interacts with the Model. - Model View Presenter Separate request processing into three separate roles, with the View being responsible for handling user input and passing control to a Presenter object.. - Page Cache Improve the response time for dynamic Web pages that are accessed frequently, but change less often and consume a large amount of system resources to construct. - Page Controller Accept input from the request and handle it for a specific page or action on a Web site.
+- Asynchronous Callback Execute long running tasks on a separate thread that executes in the background, and provide a function for the thread to call back into when the task is complete. - Chain of Responsibility Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request. - Command Encapsulate request processing in a separate command object that exposes a common execution interface. - Composite View.
+Combine individual views into a composite view. - Inversion of Control Populate any dependencies of objects on other objects or components that must be fulfilled before the object can be used by the client application. - Model View Controller Separate the user interface code into three separate units; Model (data), View (interface), and Presenter (processing logic), with a focus on the View.
+Two variations on this pattern include Passive View and Supervising Controller, which define how the View interacts with the Model. - Page Cache Improve the response time for dynamic Web pages that are accessed frequently, but change less often and consume a large amount of system resources to construct. - Service Layer An architectural design pattern where the service interface and implementation is grouped into a single layer.